CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 # Release notes

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.
+## Next Release

+### 🎁 New feature

+- A frame is created by default at the end of each gameTurn.

 ## 3.0.0
 *January 11, 2019*